 First-year Honors Program students are placed in Honors sections of Autumn Term and the first-year foundation course “Human Experience.”
 Autumn Term course descriptions and professor bios are on the following page.

-During their second year, Honors Program students participate in a two-semester Honors seminar.
-Herein students will meet together weekly for discussion, field trips, and other opportunities for intellectual, social, and creative stimulation.
+During their second year, Honors Program students participate in a two courses designed to explore connections among different disciplines and disciplinary methodologies.
+Students also meet together for field trips, and other opportunities for intellectual, social, and creative stimulation.
 Activities and discussion will focus on topics of unique interest to the cohort.
-In addition, special mentoring, curriculum and career planning, and other enrichment activities will be scheduled.
+Special mentoring, curriculum and career planning, and other enrichment activities will be scheduled.
 A variety of written assignments provide opportunities for personal and intellectual exploration that may not easily fit within the confines of a usual college course.

 There are no formal expectations from Honors Program students during their third year as they are encouraged to study abroad, participate in internships, and conduct undergraduate research.